mushenghe/LeetCode/015-3Sum/README.md

 # 3Sum - Leetcode 15
 Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
-Find all unique triplets in the array which gives the sum of zero.
+Find all unique triplets in the array which gives the sum of zero.<br>
 Notice that the solution set must not contain duplicate triplets.

 Example 1: